sanfordvdev/win10script/README.md

 - Download Files from github script
 - Changed lots of apps to ones I use

+## To Do
+- Possible webhooks
+- GO thropugh and configuire Essential Tweaks to my exact needs

 For complete details check out https://christitus.com/debloat-windows-10-2020/